-Yes, it’s that time again: Best in Show!
-The glitz, the fur spray, the red carpet of the canine celebrities.
+Each year, the Westminster Kennel Club Dog Show brings the glitz, the fur spray, the red carpet of the canine celebrities.

-I don’t mean to rain on your doggy parade, but I want to make sure you all understand what goes on beyond the red carpet.
+I don’t mean to rain on your doggy parade, but I want to make sure you understand what goes on beyond the red carpet.

 Is it like buying a new pocketbook?
 Does the Westminster hype turn certain breeds into status symbols?
 Does it underscore the need for some people to buy a “purebred” dog?

 - Guard dogs are described as “vigilant.”
 The translation is that guard dogs may not like any of your friends and guard your mailman’s pant leg … with its teeth.

-- Take “developed to hunt vermin” seriously.
-That little terrier will want to hunt your cat until you teach your new Jack Russell otherwise!
+- Take “developed to hunt vermin” seriously too.
+That little terrier will want to hunt your cat until you teach your new Jack Russell otherwise.

-The American Kennel Club was founded in 1884, and it is a purebred dog registry that promotes events for purebred dogs, the largest and most prestigious of which is the Westminster Dog Show.
+The American Kennel Club was founded in 1884.
+It is a purebred dog registry that promotes events for purebred dogs, the largest and most prestigious of which is Westminster.

-The AKC also says it advances canine health, sponsors events to encourage dog showmanship, offers the Canine Good Citizen program and lobbies Congress on a number of dog related issues, among them fighting anti–puppy mill legislation.
+The AKC also says it advances canine health, sponsors events to encourage dog showmanship, offers the Canine Good Citizen program and lobbies Congress on various dog-related issues.
+Among them?
+The AKC fights anti–puppy mill legislation.

 The AKC makes a lot of money from puppy registration, whether it be your local Golden Retriever breeder or a puppy mill in West Virginia.
 It doesn’t differentiate between the two.

 The Humane Society of the United States, on the other hand — the largest animal welfare organization in the world — takes issue with how good a job the AKC is doing in its mission, criticizing it for poor regulation of horrible breeders and sanctioning and protecting puppy mills.